enonic/lib-static/README.md

 #### Resource path and URL
 If this was the entire content of _src/main/resources/services/servemyfolder/servemyfolder.js_ in an app with the app name/key `my.xp.app`, then XP would respond to GET requests at the URL `**/_/service/my.xp.app/servemyfolder` (`**` is the domain or other prefix, depending on vhosts etc).

 Calling `libStatic.static` returns a reusable function (`libStatic`) that takes `request` as argument.
-Lib-static resolves the resource path relative to the service's own URL, from the request.
+Lib-static uses the request to resolve the resource path relative to the service's own URL.
 So when calling `**/_/service/**/_/service/my.xp.app/servemyfolder/some/subdir/some.file`, the resource path would be `some/subdir/some.file`.
 And since we initially used `root` to set up `getStatic` to look for resource files under the folder _my/folder_, it will look for _my/folder/some/subdir/some.file_.

+> NOTE: That is, _/my/folder_ at the root of the built JAR for the app.
+In the XP project source code this would usually come from _/src/main/resources/my/folder_, but of course that can depend on varieties of the local build setup.

 #### Output
 If _my/folder/some/subdir/some.file_ exists as a (readable) file, a full [XP response object](https://developer.enonic.com/docs/xp/stable/framework/http#http-response) is returned: